syrshax/syrshax/README.md

 ## Software Engineer

 Software Engineer with expertise in designing, developing, and maintaining scalable applications.
-I focus on creating robust applications with high performance while thinking pragmatically about business-oriented solutions.

 ### 🔧 Technologies & Tools